Artmadiar/rently/README.md

-RENTLY
+HOMMY
 ---

-RENTLY is a parser of fb groups about renting flats.
+HOMMY is a parser of fb groups about renting flats.
 Also here is a modaration of these posts at the admin page.